 To protect the DUT when connecting the QSwitch to the fridge, each signal line is at the output side by default grounded through a 1 M $\Omega$ resistor.
 The 1 M $\Omega$ resistors ensure that any charge on the device's terminals is removed in a safe and well controlled way.
-In addition, grounding through 1 M $\Omega$ rather than 0 $\Omega$ reduces the risk of damaging a connected signal source (this would not damage the QDAC-II, though).
+In addition, grounding through 1 MΩ rather than 0 Ω reduces the risk of damaging a connected signal source (this would not damage the QDAC-II, though).

-Should hard ground be desired, one can short circuit one of the breakouts and use that for common ground.
+Should hard ground be desired, one can short circuit one of the breakouts to use as common ground.

-3.3 Architecture and connections
+3.2 Architecture and connections